 IRP and IFTA Audits

 Under the provisions of the International Registration Plan (IRP) and the International Fuel Tax Agreement (IFTA), South Carolina is required to conduct audits on motor carriers that claim this state as their base to ensure compliance with the terms of the IFTA Audit Manual and the IRP Audit Procedures Manual.
 Audits will be performed during normal business hours and, to the extent possible, notification will be given in advance.
-You may refer to the Motor Carrier Services Manual for more information.
+For more information, please contact MCSHQ@scdmv.net.
+Please provide the following in the subject line of the email, your name, customer number, and contact number.
+Allow 24 to 48 hours for a response or contact Motor Carrier Services Audit at 803-896-3870.

 Acceptable Source Documents